 comments.

 When you reply to an email notification, use Reply (instead of Reply all) if you want to keep the reply private (an internal note) on the ticket.
-For more information, see Understanding when email replies become public or private comments.
+See Understanding when email replies become public or private comments.

 -